gavinleroy/viper-mode/README.md

 Verification of the open file can be run with `"C-c C-v"` and this mode will include and approximation of the Viper-IDE syntax highlighting and formatting.

+## Disclaimer

+This repository is not affiliated with the Programming Methodology Group at ETHZ and is a personal project to allow me to avoid VSCode while doing coursework that requires me to use Viper.

+Enjoy,

+:beers: